 - Really, it’s that easy.

 We have produced many working prototypes and developed iOS and Android apps (already released for testing).
-Sense is being reviewed for Alexa Certification, and the Google Home and Clova integrations are on the way.
+Alert is being reviewed for Alexa Certification, and the Google Home and Clova integrations are on the way.

 1-year limited warranty.
 For more information, please read our policy.